-The Lonely Crowd is a Welsh-based print and digital literary literary journal, devoted to publishing the best new short fiction, poetry, photography and criticism.
-We publish three print anthologies each year as well as a series of online pieces focussing on each author’s approach to the creative process.
+The Lonely Crowd is a Wales-based literary magazine, devoted to publishing the best new short fiction, poetry, photography and criticism.

 Editor / Design / John Lavin has a doctorate from the University of Wales, Trinity Saint David, as well as an MA in Creative Writing from Cardiff University.
-The former Fiction Editor of Wales Arts Review, he edited their short story anthology, A Fiction Map of Wales, and continues to work at the Review as an Associate Editor.
+The former Fiction Editor of Wales Arts Review, he edited their short story anthology, A Fiction Map of Wales, as well as their online series, Story: Retold.
 Lavin also co-founded The Lampeter Review and co-edited the magazine for several years.
-His short fiction has appeared in The Incubator, Spork Press, Dead Ink, The Lampeter Review and in the recent anthology Secondary Character.
+His short fiction has appeared in The Incubator, Spork Press, Dead Ink, Wales Arts Review and in the anthology Secondary Character.
 His criticism has appeared in The Irish Times, Wales Arts Review and The Welsh Agenda amongst other places.
+Follow him @jtmlavin.

 The Lonely Crowd is an entirely self-funded endeavour Please help us to continue our work by considering subscribing to the magazine, here.